Rays vs. White Sox Player Props Betting Odds

-Player props can be found for Randy Arozarena and Andrew Vaughn, among others, when the Tampa Bay Rays visit the Chicago White Sox at Guaranteed Rate Field on Thursday at 7:10 PM ET.
+Those looking to place a player prop wager can find odds on Yandy Diaz, Andrew Vaughn and others in the Tampa Bay Rays-Chicago White Sox matchup at Guaranteed Rate Field on Friday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!